okcdbu/resume/README.md

 *2019 – 2020*

 - Led the development team to design and implement the software architecture.
-- Developed control logic for the Android application.
 - Managed the connection of the database with the Android application.
 - Managed the connection of Unity program with the Android application.